mtozzo/achievers-api-tutorial/tutorial/step8.md

        </div>
 ```

-next we define the handler but use `this.props` instead of `this.state`.
+Next define the handler, but use `this.props` instead of `this.state`.

 ```
   constructor(props) {